The64thGamer/cheeseepedia/content/200827ftnl828k0h/content.md

 ## History

-On June 3rd, 1999, the trademark for the film is filed under "GALAXY 5000.", from the Chuck E. Cheese Film and Video LLC. {{< cite 4 >}}
+On June 3rd, 1999, the trademark for the film is filed under "GALAXY 5000.", from the Chuck E. Cheese Film and Video LLC.
+[4]